 Cover Type Relevance Why It Matters Typical Limit

-Contract Works Essential Covers physical loss or damage to the civil works under construction - roading, drainage, earthworks, retaining walls, utilities, and subdivision infrastructure.
-Weather damage, flooding, equipment accidents, and third-party interference can all damage works in progress.
-Most council and Department of Infrastructure contracts require contract works cover for the full project value.
+Contract Works Essential Covers physical loss or damage to the civil works under construction - roads, drainage, earthworks, retaining walls, utilities, and subdivision infrastructure.
+Storm damage, flooding, equipment accidents, and third-party interference can all damage works in progress.
+Most government and council contracts require contract works cover for the full project value.
 Full contract value

 Public Liability Essential Covers third-party property damage and bodily injury claims arising from your civil works.
-Striking underground services, vibration damage to adjacent buildings, sediment runoff onto neighbouring properties, and injury to the public from open excavations are all common exposures.
-Council contracts require $10M - $20M cover. $10M - $20M
+Striking underground services, vibration damage to adjacent buildings, sediment discharge onto neighbouring properties, and injury to the public from open excavations are all common exposures.
+Government contracts typically require $10M - $20M cover. $10M - $20M

-Environmental Liability Essential Covers clean-up costs and third-party claims arising from pollution or contamination during civil works - sediment runoff into waterways, fuel or hydraulic oil spills, encountering contaminated land, or discharge breaches.
-Regional councils actively enforce environmental compliance under the Resource Management Act, and clean-up costs can be substantial. $1M - $5M
+Environmental Liability Essential Covers clean-up costs and third-party claims arising from pollution or contamination during civil works - sediment runoff into waterways, diesel or hydraulic oil spills, encountering contaminated soil, or discharge breaches.
+State environmental protection authorities actively enforce compliance, and remediation costs can be substantial. $1M - $5M

-Commercial Vehicle Recommended Covers your fleet of trucks, utes, and transport vehicles used to move plant, materials, and workers between sites.
-Civil contractors often operate significant vehicle fleets including heavy transport for plant relocation.
+Commercial Vehicle / Fleet Recommended Covers your fleet of trucks, utes, and transport vehicles used to move plant, materials, and workers between sites.
+Civil contractors often operate substantial vehicle fleets including heavy transport for plant relocation.
 Standard personal vehicle insurance does not cover commercial use.
 Market or agreed value

 Professional Indemnity Optional Covers claims arising from design errors, specification mistakes, or negligent professional advice.
-Relevant for civil contractors who provide design-build services, engineering input, or project management.
-Less critical for contractors who work solely to designs provided by others. $500K - $2M
+Relevant for civil contractors who provide design-and-construct services, engineering input, or project management.
+Less critical for contractors who work solely to designs provided by others. $1M - $5M

 Disclaimer: Cover types and limits shown are general guidance based on typical civil contracting business needs.
-Your specific requirements depend on your business size, project types, contract obligations, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on your business size, project types, contract obligations, and risk profile.
+Always discuss your specific needs with your insurer or broker.

 Business Insurance Providers for Civil Contractors